-Carasau is a type of thin and crispy bread originating from Sardinia.
+Carasau is a thin, crispy type of bread from Sardinia.
 It is a traditional specialty of the island, often served as an appetizer.
-Its crunchy texture and ease of storage make it an excellent choice to accompany dips and cheeses.
+Its crunchy texture and ease of storage make it an excellent choice to accompany spreads and cheeses.
 This recipe will guide you in making homemade Carasau, perfect for an aperitif with a Sardinian touch.
-Here's how to make Carasau.
+Here is how to make Carasau.

-Originally from Sardinia, Carasau is a very thin, dry bread
+Originating from Sardinia, Carasau appears as a very thin, dry bread

-Carasau is also called 'music paper' because of the noise it makes when chewed
+Carasau is also called 'carta da musica' because of the sound it makes when chewed

-It is a simple bread that, similar to other types of bread consumed in North Africa, symbolically requires yeast
+It is a peasant bread that, similar to other types of bread eaten in North Africa, requires yeast in an almost symbolic amount

-It may resemble Arabic bread but differs significantly as Arabic bread is made with regular flour and includes added fats that make it soft and tender
+It may resemble Arabic bread, but it differs significantly because Arabic bread is made from regular flour and includes added fats that make it soft and tender

-The dough, made of water, flour, and yeast, is ideally prepared in a spiral mixer for about 12-14 minutes
+The dough, made of water, flour and yeast, is preferably mixed in a spiral mixer for about 12-14 minutes

 Once dissolved in water, the salt is brushed over the entire surface several times before baking

-Baking is done on greased trays at a temperature of 220-225 degrees
+Baking is done on greased baking sheets at a temperature of 220-225 degrees Celsius

 Italia, Sardegna